 FEMS Materials Innovation Medal

-The Federation of European Materials Science Societies (FEMS) bi-annually awards a Materials Innovation Prize (MIP) for distinguished scientists or engineers to recognise outstanding contributions to technological development and innovation based on exceptional contributions in materials science and engineering.
+The Materials Innovation Prize is presented bi-annually to distinguished scientists or engineers to recognise outstanding contributions to technological development and innovation based on exceptional contributions in materials science and engineering.
 The prize celebrates inventions and innovations that have favourable impact on quality of life of the individual as well as general welfare, sustainability, and environmental impact of the economy.
 The winner will receive a medal at the FEMS EUROMAT conference, which is held in odd years.

 - Degree of innovation (excellence of the idea, inventive step)